CANDCstudio/tomorrowstarted/README.md

     </div>
     </div>

-The first two `div` are used by the file [action_showcase.js](JS/action_showcase.js) lines 2-59, they allows for the windows to be draggable.
+The first two `div` are used by the file [action_showcase.js](JS/action_showcase.js) lines 2-59, they allow for the windows to be draggable.

-The following `div. window` defines the window, using the class {window} and contains the various nested elements of the window.
-We also assign the id {nameofwindow} (be it #archives, #post, #cast etc.) that is used by [menutoggle.js](JS/menutoggle.js) lines 70-128 to toggle them on or off, as well as how we give the specific dimensions of the window in question in the CSS file.
+The following `div .window` defines the window, it contains the various nested elements of the window.
+We also assign the id {nameofwindow} (be it #archives, #post, #cast etc.) that is used by [menutoggle.js](JS/menutoggle.js) to toggle them on or off, as well as how we call out the specific dimensions of the window in question in the CSS file.

 The following `div .container` defines the layout of the content through the use of the class {container} assigning it `display;flex;`.
-This helps us with the remaining `div`.
+This helps us with the remaining `div`s.

 While we can load as many of these as we want, the `div .pane` that makes up the content, is really best used only twice per window.
 Make sure to look at the [CSS file](CSS/style_showcase.css) lines 255-274 to best understand how these work.